JivkoSp/WireChat/README.md

 For some models i have used [name]ViewModel convention to implify that the particular model will be used in readonly fashion by the view, besides that it has the same purpose as dto.

+3.Motivation

+The thing that motivated me the most about creating this app was that i wanthed to understant how the message applications work in general.
+In that process i encoutered with different thechics for "instant" messaging and in particular webSockets.
+And then i wanted to create somethik with that, something that will be cool, but also teach me about this protocols in practise.
+The other motivation was that i wanted to be better in MVC and what else than make another project ;)